Frequently Asked Questions

 Q: Do I have to have a gun to attend?

-A: No. We like to say that 98% of gun fighting has nothing to do with the gun.
-You will get the most from the sessions if you have a gun, but we have training weapons that we can lend.
+A: No. 98% of gun based personal safety has nothing to do with the gun.
+You will get the most from the sessions if you have a gun, but we have other options for you during training as well.

 Q: All I have is a hunting rifle.
 Do I need a pistol?